 Price: From RM150 per sq ft

-Wood is a timeless kitchen countertop material.
-It gives your kitchen a rustic, warm vibe and is able to match just about any design you have in mind.
+Wood is a timeless kitchen counter material (it’s also known as butcher block countertop).
+This countertop offers your kitchen a rustic, warm vibe and is able to match just about any design you have in mind.
 Plus, wood has its own natural vein patterns that make no two countertops look the same.
 The only problem with wood is that it can be expensive because it’s not as readily available as stone.

 |Easy to clean and long-lasting||Easily dents and scratches, stains leave marks|